robstarmcdonald/Wifi-Reboot/README.md

 - The filename wifi-reboot with temporary fix your wifi issues on Linux/Ubuntu

-- Launch terminal and type these answers.

-- sudo modprobe -r iwlwifi && sleep 10 && sudo modprobe iwlwifi
+- Launch terminal and type these answers and type -> sudo modprobe -r iwlwifi && sleep 10 && sudo modprobe iwlwifi or download wifi-reboot file (optional)

 - sleep 10 is editable (optional)